Troubleshoot self-hosted runner

 could not run task: launch circleci-agent on "container-0" failed: command terminated with exit code 139.

-There is a difference between how container runner and CircleCI cloud set the entrypoint of the primary container.
+Container runner and CircleCI cloud set the entrypoint of the primary container in different ways.
 On cloud, the entrypoint of the primary container is ignored unless it is preserved using the com.circleci.preserve-entrypoint=true LABEL

 instruction (see: Adding an entrypoint).
 In contrast, container runner will always default to a shell (/bin/sh